Harmonic Mobile Manipulation: Experiment

 \section{Experiment}

-We evaluated our method on tasks in \suite as defined in Sec~\ref{sec:tasks} both in simulation and in the real world.
-In the simulation, we simulated a Hello Robot Stretch \cite{kemp2022design} in diverse houses generated with ProcThor \cite{deitke2022procthor}.
-In the real world, we deployed the learned controller in a real apartment with multiple rooms \textit{without any adaptation or fine-tuning}.
+We evaluated our method on \suite both in simulation and in the real world.
+We deployed the policy (learned in simulation) in a real apartment with multiple rooms \textit{without any adaptation or fine-tuning}.